-Dependent's supplement: £67.80 a week (April 2014) is paid.
+Dependent's supplement: £71.50 a week (April 2016) is paid.

 Deferred pension: The pension is increased by approximately 10.4% for each year of deferral beyond the state pension age.
-Insured persons who defer for at least 12 consecutive months can opt to take the deferred state pension as a one-time taxable lump sum plus interest.
+Insured persons who defer for at least 12 consecutive months can opt to take the deferred portion of the state pension as a one-time taxable lump sum plus interest.

-Age addition: £0.25 a week (April 2014) is paid.
+Age addition: £0.25 a week (April 2016) is paid.

-State second pension (SSP): The pension is based on average indexed earnings.
+State second pension (contributory, SSP): The pension is based on average indexed earnings.